Fraction Knapsack

 x[i] = 0.0;

-u = m; # avaialble capacity
+u = m; # available capacity

 for i = 1 to n do :